 In the beginning, the palace contained a significant number of ceremonial halls, pavilions, religious schools, and monasteries.
 For some time, some members of the Tibetan government lived here.
 In 1754, on the southwest side of the palace, the Norbulingka complex was erected.
 After that, the complex used to be Dalai Lama's winter residence.

-Likewise, in 1922, the 13th Dalai Lama renovated the Potala Palace as many wooden buildings of the complex need immediate renovation.
-In 1961, Chinese forces invaded Tibet, and Dalai Lama's residence was shifted to Dharamsala in India since Potala Palace was closed for many years.
+Likewise, in 1922, the 13th Dalai Lama renovated the Palace as many wooden buildings of the complex need immediate renovation.
+In 1961, Chinese forces invaded Tibet, and Dalai Lama's residence was shifted to Dharamsala in India since Potala was closed for many years.

-However, in 1980 the Potala Palace was decided to open publicly.
+However, in 1980 the Potala was decided to open publicly.
 Finally, after a considerable renovation and long-time restoration, the complex became one of the most prominent landmarks in the world.
-In 1994, UNESCO inscribed Potala Palace in World Heritage Sites because it holds cultural, religious, and historical importance.
+In 1994, UNESCO inscribed Potala in World Heritage Sites because it holds cultural, religious, and historical importance.

 Looking for more information: What To Pack For Tibet Travel blog might help your trip planning.